EduardoBecTom/apipecker/README.md

  - `requestBuilder`: function to build the request options
  - `responseHandler`: function to handle the response data
  - `resultsHandler`: function to handle the results stats
+ - `continuityHandler`: function to handle the continuity of the script

 ### Response harvesting
 By default, apipecker will not harvest the response data, but you can enable it by setting the `harvestResponse` flag to `true`, e.g.: